UTS-Bioinformatics/uts-bioinformatics.github.io/contents/_team_members/Andy-Lan.markdown

 linkedin: https://www.linkedin.com/in/Andy-Lan/
 co_supervised: false
 ---
-Andy Lan completed his Bachelor’s degree in Biology and Medical Laboratory Research at the Hanzehogeschool Groningen, University of Applied Sciences, before pursuing a Master’s degree in Biomedical Sciences (Neuroscience, Research track) at the University of Groningen.
-During this time, he gained valuable experience within a multidisciplinary team at the University Medical Center Groningen, where collaboration between clinical, epidemiological, and molecular researchers shaped his appreciation for translating scientific knowledge to patient outcomes.
+Andy Lan completed a Bachelor’s degree at Hanzehogeschool Groningen, University of Applied Sciences, and a Master’s in Biomedical Sciences at the University of Groningen.
+His research experience spans wet laboratory work and bioinformatics, with a strong focus on translating scientific findings into patient outcomes.
+During his time at the University Medical Center Groningen, he gained valuable experience collaborating with clinical, epidemiological, and molecular researchers, which deepened his interest in bridging science and medicine.

-He is currently undertaking a PhD at the University of Technology Sydney, focusing on the epigenetic and molecular mechanisms underlying asthma.
-His research integrates genomic, transcriptomic, and epigenomic approaches to characterise asthma endotypes and improve understanding of disease progression and treatment response.
+Andy is now a PhD candidate at the University of Technology Sydney, where his research investigates the epigenetic regulation of asthma.
+Andy's projects focuses on DNA methylation in asthma, mechanisms of T2-low asthma, corticosteroid sensitivity through FKBP5, and clinical and genomic differences between early- and late-onset asthma.

-Projects
-Andy’s work explores epigenetic differences in asthma with a focus on DNA methylation, strategies to uncover mechanisms driving the T2-low asthma endotype, the molecular basis of corticosteroid sensitivity with emphasis on FKBP5, and how early- versus late-onset asthma is reflected in both clinical and genomic contexts.